thorbuckwel/Joshor/Engine/Docs/ReadMe.txt

 //If there is an exit West then true, or else false
 //Is there a monster in this room, -1 no, or the list element of the monster.
 //Is there any RoomLoot in the room, -1 no, or the list element of the monster.
+//Is there any NPCs in the room, -1 no.

 The Items List is populated from a text file.
 The following is the format of the text file.